mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 -   Fresh install of the app on a device that has a suggested app.
 Ensure that app is shown appropriately on the screen in VPN Settings.
 Ensure a notification suggesting its exclusion is popped at an appropriate time.
 -   Install an app on the suggested list on the device.
 Ensure the app is now shown appropriately on the screen in VPN settings.
 Ensure a notification suggesting its exclusion is popped at an appropriate time.
 -   Add an app on the device to the list on the repo, wait, and ensure it is offered as an app to exclude within 24 hours.
+(Alternatively, use the dev menu option to immediately run the daily job.)
 -   Delete an app on the list from the device, ensure it is no longer shown on the screen in VPN settings.
 -   Test on all devices with split tunnelling, to ensure the app list works on all platforms